Terms and Conditions

 19. Child Protection

 a) Camp America considers children and young people to be individual and valuable members of society who have an unconditional right to be treated with dignity and respect.
 As such they should be fully protected against any exertion of inappropriate power, whether sexual, physical or emotional.
 Relationships with campers, or with anyone under the age of 18, are strictly forbidden.
+This is a zero tolerance policy.
 Camp America will fully support any action taken against perpetrators of abuse.

 20. Behaviour, drugs & alcohol

-a) You agree to abide by all lawful rules and reasonable regulations of Camp America contained herein and of the camp/resort in which you are placed.
+a) You agree to abide by all lawful rules and reasonable regulations of Camp America contained herein and of the camp in which you are placed.
 Please be advised that all camps have a strict no alcohol/drugs policy.
+This is a zero tolerance policy.
 If you break any of these rules you will be required to leave camp immediately and will be responsible for your own costs and for any costs incurred by Camp America through non-payment or reduced payment of fees by the camp.
 It is illegal to buy, consume or be in possession of alcohol under the age of 21 in the USA.

 21. Emergencies while in the US